top of page

 Simple Recipe Variations

-This bowl already delivers a nourishing balance of protein, healthy fats and fibre from wholefood ingredients like chicken, eggs and avocado.
-These elements work together to support stable blood sugar, lasting fullness and gentle hormone-supportive nourishment without overcomplicating the recipe.
-If you want to take this bowl a step further, a few small additions can gently enhance its hormone-supportive benefits:
+This bowl already delivers a healthy balance of protein, fats and fibre from wholefood ingredients like chicken, eggs and avocado.
+These elements work together to support stable blood sugar, lasting fullness and gentle hormone-support without overcomplicating the recipe.
+If you want to take this bowl a step further, a few small additions can gently boost hormone harmony:

 • add pumpkin seeds: use for zinc and magnesium, key minerals for stress support